 Chapter 1.
 Installing RHEL for real time

-Many industries and organizations need performance computing and may require low and predictable latency, especially in the financial and telecommunications industries.
+Many industries and organizations need performance computing and might require low and predictable latency, especially in the financial and telecommunications industries.
 Latency, or response time, is defined as the time between an event and system response and is generally measured in microseconds (μs).

 For most applications running under a Linux environment, basic performance tuning can improve latency sufficiently.
 For those industries where latency not only needs to be low, but also accountable and predictable, Red Hat developed a 'drop-in' kernel replacement that provides this.
 RHEL for Real Time is distributed as part of RHEL 10 and provides seamless integration with RHEL 10 for Real Time offers clients the opportunity to measure, configure, and record latency times within their organization.